sqlsaturday/sqlsatwebsite/newevent.md

 title: New Event Resources
 permalink: /newevent/
 ---
+If you would like to organize a SQL Saturday branded event (or co-branded event), we have two rules:
+- You must have a Code of Conduct and enforce it (you can use <a href="/coc/">ours</a> or your own.)
+- You must have a free option for attendees (you can charge for lunch, but people can opt out if they choose)

 This page is designed to help you setup and request a new SQLSaturday event.
 There are a few simple steps to get your event set up on the site: